 Contribute to SVCF’s Arts & Culture Fund

 The application period is now closed.
-Learn more about the grantees here.
+Learn more about the recent grantees here.

 Arts and culture organizations engage communities in creative processes and social action, broadening the spectrum of those who have a voice in the community by offering connection points to those who have not previously been heard.
 They offer inspirational images, messages and meaning that are fundamental to building movements toward self-determination.

-Through this grant program, SVCF will support BIPOC-led arts organizations and allies that prioritize BIPOC communities to nurture artistic and cultural expressions, partner to create community-driven solutions and catalyze social change.
+Through this fund, SVCF primarily supports BIPOC-led arts and cultural organizations and allied organizations that prioritize nurturing artistic and cultural expressions, building community, partnering to create community-driven solutions and catalyzing social change in communities of color.

 - Prioritize engagement of BIPOC communities

-- Commit to partnerships with others and make use of relational organizing strategies, while centering trusted community messengers in their work
+- Commit to partnerships with others while centering trusted community residents in their work

-- Facilitate community-embedded arts practices providing support structures for working artists and community residents engaged in developing and sharing work that reflects the community’s history and aspirations for change
+- Facilitate community-embedded arts practices providing support structures for working artists, cultural workers and community residents engaged in developing and sharing work that reflects the community’s history and aspirations for change

 - Address emerging community needs with projects designed with community residents who are working for social and racial justice